patters-match/z88/readme.txt

     ./makelib.sh

-All base filenames of the scripts are the same, only the extension differs, depending on which platform it is determined to be executed in.
+All base filenames of the scripts are the same, only the extension differs, depending on which platform it is determined to be executed on.